skybldev/video-lqr/README.md

 # video-lqr
 A batch script that liquid rescales videos

+*This repository was forked from my alternate GitHub account.*

 This does not use Photoshop or GIMP, just a **Linux environment**, **ffmpeg** and **imagemagick**.
 If you don't have Linux, you can install cygwin or use WSL (not tested on there though!).

 ### What is Seam Carving/Liquid Rescaling/Content Aware Scale?